Product Discovery and Technical Strategy

 Technical strategy is most valuable for: founders without a technical background who need to understand the implications of technical decisions before committing to a development partner; CTOs evaluating a major re-architecture or new product build; businesses that have been burned by scope creep or wrong-direction builds and want to de-risk the next project; and companies making a significant build-vs-buy decision for a core capability.

-A focused single-product technical strategy engagement takes 2--4 weeks.
-For complex multi-system products or platforms with significant integration requirements, it takes 4--6 weeks.
+A focused single-product technical strategy engagement takes 2 to 4 weeks.
+For complex multi-system products or platforms with significant integration requirements, it takes 4 to 6 weeks.
 The output is precise enough to produce a fixed-cost development quote.

-A focused single-product engagement typically runs $8,000--$20,000 depending on scope complexity.
+A focused single-product engagement typically runs $8,000 to $20,000 depending on scope complexity.
 The engagement cost is credited toward the development project if you build with us.
 The investment is typically recovered in the first sprint of development through scope clarity and fewer direction changes.